 Because a cytoplasmic membrane surrounds all cells in nature, we will start with this structure.

 The cytoplasmic membrane, also called a cell membrane or plasma membrane, is about 7 nanometers (nm; 1/1,000,000,000 m) thick.
 It lies internal to the cell wall and encloses the cytoplasm of the bacterium (see Fig. 1).

 A. Structure and Composition

-Materials move across the bacterial cytoplasmic membrane by passive diffusion and active transport.
+Materials move across the bacterial cytoplasmic membrane by passive diffusion, facilitated diffusion, and active transport.

 1. Passive Diffusion (def)

-Passive diffusion is the net movement of gases or small uncharge polar molecules across a phospholipid bilayer membrane from an area of higher concentration to an area of lower concentration (see Fig. 4A and 4B) .
+Passive diffusion is the net movement of gases or small uncharged polar molecules across a phospholipid bilayer membrane from an area of higher concentration to an area of lower concentration (see Fig. 3A and 3B) .
 Examples of gases that cross membranes by passive diffusion include N2, O2, and CO2; examples of small polar molecules include ethanol, H2O, and urea.

 All molecules and atoms possess kinetic energy (energy of motion).
 If the molecules or atoms are not evenly distributed on both sides of a membrane, the difference in their concentration forms a concentration gradient that represents a form of potential energy (stored energy).
 The net movement of these particles will therefore be down their concentration gradient - from the area of higher concentration to the area of lower concentration.
 Diffusion is powered by the potential energy of a concentration gradient and does not require the expenditure of metabolic energy.